patrickmelan/patrickmelan/README.md

 I am a high school student developer with 3 years of experience.

-I started off learning the basics of Python, but have since then taken my skills towards HTML/CSS/JS and C#/.NET.
+I started off learning the basics of Python, but have since then taken my skills towards Javascript and C#/.NET.

 <h2>About Me 🤵</h2>